ulab-uiuc/Time-R1/README.md

 ## 📈 Results

 ### Stage 1: Temporal Comprehension ($\theta_1$)
-Through careful reward design and a phased training curriculum, our Stage 1 results have shown significant improvements, particularly in tasks like time-difference estimation, substantially surpassing the results reported in the main paper.
-The overall average performance of our $\theta_1$ model (after the 3-phase training) now exceeds that of models over 200 times its size, such as DeepSeek-V3-0324-671B.
+Through careful reward design and a phased training curriculum, our Stage 1 results have shown significant improvements, particularly in tasks like time-difference estimation, substantially surpassing the results reported in the main paper. **The overall average performance of our $\theta_1$ model (after the 3-phase training) now exceeds that of models over 200 times its size, such as DeepSeek-V3-0324-671B**.

 The impact of our dynamic reward mechanism is illustrated below.
 The blue curve represents the training progression of $\theta_1$ using our full 3-phase dynamic reward design, while the red curve shows an ablation study where the dynamic reward components are omitted (trained using `scripts/stage1_no_dynamic_reward.sh`).